“Oh Phills, you can’t say that…”

 I wasn’t trying to get attention or sympathy, I didn’t even cry once.
 I just felt numb.
 Upset in ways I couldn’t explain or feel.

-Phil found me mid-day outside, curled up on the porch swing with my book, like I was 11 years old again.
+Phil found me mid-day outside, curled up on the porch swing with my book, like I was 11-years-old again.

-“Are you still self-quarantining?”
+“Are you still self-quarentining?”

 She smiles and then goes back inside.